quixio/quix-samples/python/write/TFL-Bikepoint/README.md

 - Register for an account
 - Login and click the "Products" menu item
-- You should have 1 product co choose from "500 Requests per min"
+- You should have 1 product to choose from "500 Requests per min"
 - Click "500 Requests per min"
 - Enter a name for your subscription into the box e.g. QuixFeed and click "Register"
 - You can now find your API Keys in the profile page